jecki/ts2python/docs/BasicUsage.rst

 Type-checking Input and Return-Values
 -------------------------------------

-In order to allow static type-checking with `mypy`_ or another Python type-checker, `type-annotations`_ should be used in the source code, e.g.::
+In order to allow static type-checking with `mypy`_ or other Python type-checkers, `type-annotations`_ should be used in the source code, e.g.::

     def process_request(request: RequestMessage) -> ResponseMessage: